sugarac/Java-Interview-Questions-and-Answers/README.md

 static variable gets memory only once in class area at the time of class loading.

 * What is static method?
-> A static method belongs to the class rather than object of a class. <br />
+> static method belongs to the class rather than object of a class. <br />
-A static method can be invoked without the need for creating an instance of a class. <br />
+static method can be invoked without the need for creating an instance of a class. <br />
 static method can access static data member and can change the value of it. <br />

 * Why main method is static?